-Software and computer programs face a cutthroat competition in the market and are pretty vulnerable to suffer undue economic loss as it might be accessed by users without payment and also, software are vulnerable to piracy and being copied.
+Software and computer programs face cutthroat competition in the market and are pretty vulnerable to suffer undue economic loss as it might be accessed by users without payment and also, the software is vulnerable to piracy and being copied.
 Further, due to fierce competition, there is a serious threat of being outdated very soon as the competitors might bring a competing product quickly.
-Protection of software under IPR mechanism will not just protect the economic interest of the owner but also will promote innovation and creativity.
+The protection of software under the IPR mechanism will not just protect the economic interest of the owner but also will promote innovation and creativity.

 Software and IP Laws

 Talking of software, copyright and patent are two IP protection that comes to the mind, immediately.
-Copyright is the most common method of protecting software program as writing source code and programs is similar to writing any type of literary or artistic work.
-Patent is the strongest way to protect an IP but there are many stringent criteria to be fulfilled in order to get a patent for software.
-Further, copyright infringement and piracy of software is not something new in this digital era, rather with such advanced technology it is even possible to copy the entire program code.
-Adding to that, copyright protection does not protect the process, procedure or discovery.
-In general, novelty, non-obviousness and industrial usage are the criteria for granting patent to any invention, however, computer software and algorithms fall in a different category.
+Copyright is the most common method of protecting software programs as writing source code and programs are similar to writing any type of literary or artistic work.
+A patent is the strongest way to protect an IP but there are many stringent criteria to be fulfilled in order to get a patent for software.
+Further, copyright infringement and piracy of software are not something new in this digital era, rather with such advanced technology it is even possible to copy the entire program code.
+Adding to that, copyright protection does not protect the process, procedure, or discovery.
+In general, novelty, non-obviousness, and industrial usage are the criteria for granting a patent to any invention, however, computer software and algorithms fall in a different category.
 Patent laws create an exception with scientific discoveries, mathematical formulae, and algorithms.
 Computer programs are considered as a form of applied mathematics.
-In India, software is not directly patented but it can be granted patent if it is attached with novel hardware, an invention which is unique and capable of industrial use.
+In India, the software is not directly patented but it can be granted patent if it is attached with novel hardware, an invention that is unique and capable of industrial use.

 Software and Copyright